christopherkelley89/EventTrackingApp/README.md

  The user needs I addressed included creating, viewing, and deleting events as well as receiving SMS notifications for events happening today.

  # What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?
- The screens and features necessary to support users would be:
+ The screens and features necessary to support users would be:<br>
  **login screen** - Allows users to log in and edit/view/delete events <br>
  **registration screen** - that enabled new users to create an account to start using the app <br> **Main Screen** - MainActivity screen that displays a grid of events and provides options to add and delete events <br>